MicrosoftDocs/power-platform/power-platform/admin/pricing-billing-skus.md

 #### When can office licensed users be seen inside of Common Data Service?

 Users who have any Power Platform or Dynamics license are always synced into the Common Data Service environments.
 However, for Office licenses where Common Data Service service plans are included, users are not auto-synced into Common Data Service until the Office application is accessed by the user.
 This user can now get access to Common Data Service entity and records based on the additional security roles and privileges that are assigned to this user, by the administrator.
 Such users, with just the Office license, are not auto-assigned any other security roles or privileges other than Maker role privilege in [default environment](environments-overview.md#the-default-environment).
 As a security best practice,  the administrator needs to ensure that security roles and privileges are assigned based on functional roles and needs only, and not auto-assigned based on the user being synced or present in Common Data Service.

+### Known issues
+- If you are an existing customer and a user with this license that comes directly to Common Data Service, you might get an error message that states “You are not a member of the organization”.
+We are addressing this problem in the coming weeks.
+- We currently sync some of these Microsoft Common Data Service licensed users to all Common Data Service environments.
+We are addressing this right now.
+Currently, these users will not be able to launch Power Apps for Microsoft 365 with this license.

 ## Power Apps and Power Automate Standalone plans